digitalbitlabs/simple-pi-framework/README.md

 `use SimplePi\Framework\DB;`

 Then to fetch the records from any table simply use the ORM functions provided by Laravel.
 Visit https://laravel.com/docs/9.x/database for more information.
+For example the query `SELECT * FROM demo` can be run in the following manner in Simple Pi,

 `DB::table('demo')->get()->toArray();`

 That's it.
-You get an array of your database table.
+You get an array of data in your database table.

 >*To perform additional operations like delete or update or insert, use the respective functions from `CapsuleManager` class.
 The functions can be executed in a similar fashion as Laravel eloquent.
 You can refer to Laravel eloquent documentation for more details.*